cattylogo/cattylogo/README.md

 ***BEFORE YOU INTERACT. ✦***

-- i'm usually afk or offtab on ponytown , make sure to whisper me if i don't respond to your message !
 - i am ***very*** mentally ill, i'm currently trying to do exposure therapy for my agoragphobia and panic disorder that i developed during the COVID pandemic, so i apologize for my absenses .
 - be upfront and honest with me, if i do anything wrong or uncomfortable for you, please let me know .
 - i can be very up and down with my emotions, so i apologize if i get quiet out of nowhere .